undefinedlabs/scope-docs/docs/go-installation.md

 | ----------- | :-----: |
 | Go          |  1.11+  |

-The Scope iOS agent is compatible with the following libraries:
+The Scope Go agent is compatible with the following libraries:

 | Name                                                         | Span/event creation | Extract | Inject |
 | ------------------------------------------------------------ | :-----------------: | :-----: | :----: |